 CherryHill requires all visitors to provide their contact information in the event that COVID-19 develops in the workplace and the visitor may have been exposed to the COVID-19 virus.

-Contactless temperature screening is also in place and surgical masks are compulsory for all visitors until further notice.
+Surgical masks are compulsory for all visitors until further notice.

 5. Visitors to CherryHill on-site events